 - The drink was made with sweetened condensed milk, and the Swiss brand Nestlé was the most popular

 Why is it called lemonade and not limeade?

 This one's easy!
 It's because, in Portuguese, the word limão means both lemon and lime.

 Make it without condensed milk?

-If you can't eat dairy, I would make sweetened condensed coconut milk instead.
+I would make sweetened condensed coconut milk if you can't eat dairy.
 It's so easy.
 Just remember that it will now taste both coconutty and limey.
 A good, tropical drink, but not exactly Brazilian lemonade.

 With lemons instead?

-I would not use lemons in a Brazilian lemonade, I would rather save the lemons for other lemonades like this pomegranate cucumber lemonade or any of the recipes in my new cookbook!
+I would not use lemons in a Brazilian lemonade, I would rather save the lemons for other lemonades like homemade limoncello, pomegranate cucumber lemonade, or any of the recipes in my new cookbook!
 However, if you really want to use lemons, no one is stopping you, at all.